-When blues musicians sought larger audiences, further on up the road lay their mecca, Memphis.
+When blues musicians sought larger audiences, their mecca lay further on up the road, in Memphis.
 At the Stax Museum of American Soul Music, I’m told, “To a bluesman, Beale Street was like Broadway to an actor.”
-Once the hub of the black community in the south, it feels like a block party.
+Once the hub of the black community in the south, it now feels like a block party.
 Weaving through engine-revving bikes, as bars and juke joints flood the street with live music, one band is ripping through Freebird, while a few steps away I hear the fluid sweet tones of Little Wing.
 There’s a crazy exuberant energy here every night of the week.

-Across town, Sun Studio maintains the space where that serendipitous moment occurred when the Million Dollar Quartet of Elvis Presley, Jerry Lee Lewis, Carl Perkins and Johnny Cash shared an impromptu jam session, but rock ‘n roll’s Palace of Versailles is just outside town, at Graceland.
+Across town, Sun Studio maintains the space where that serendipitous moment occurred when The Million Dollar Quartet of Elvis Presley, Jerry Lee Lewis, Carl Perkins and Johnny Cash shared an impromptu jam session, but rock ‘n roll’s Palace of Versailles is just outside town, at Graceland.
 There is an inescapable excitement as we pass through the gates.
-Rhinestone-studded jumpsuits and walls of endless gold records display the grandeur of the King.
-The TV Room’s wall-mounted television sets and mirrored ceiling; the carpeted kitchen; and the “Jungle Room,” with its built in waterfall, are a trip back to the ’70s.
+Rhinestone-studded jumpsuits and walls of endless gold records display the grandeur of The King.
+The TV Room’s wall-mounted televisions, the mirrored ceiling, the carpeted kitchen, and the “Jungle Room,” with its built-in waterfall, are a trip back to the ’70s.
 Passing through the Elvis fan detector, I board the Lisa Marie and wink, “Thank ya very much.”

 The African-American traditions of food and music can be found everywhere, but the heart of rhythm and blues is at Stax Records.
 I’m told that if you came to town to play, and if you had some gift from God that you wanted to get out, this is where you would come.
 Stax showcases the evolution of the African-American experience from field hollers and church choirs, to testifying through gospel, country, blues and soul, to the secular anthems that would embody the Civil Rights Movement.
-Standing in the middle of a dance floor with Soul Train playing on the big screen, I feel funky.
-The surround-sound of Mavis Staples singing like a prophet, “If you’re ready…come on go with me” gives me chills and lifts me up so high.
+Standing in the middle of a dance floor with Soul Train playing on the big screen, I feel so excited!
+The surround-sound of Mavis Staples singing like a prophet, “If you’re ready…come on go with me” gives me chills.
 This soul music was an integral part of the marches and the rallies of Martin Luther King.
-After his assassination at the Lorraine Motel, now part of the Civil Rights Museum, these musicians carried on his message in their songs.
+After his assassination at the Lorraine Motel, now part of the Civil Rights Museum, these musicians carried on his message through their songs.

 “Walking with my feet 10 feet off of Beale,” surrounded by a reverberating orbit of musical genres that chart so much history, I feel elation, like I’m at a revival.
-All the joy, all the pain, all the legends that made their way up highway 61, the train lines, and the Mississippi River are encapsulated in these songs of hope through unfathomably dark conditions, and they are testaments to the beauty and fortitude of the human spirit.
-As William Shakespeare once wrote, “If music be the food of love, play on…”
+All the joy, all the pain, all the legends that made their way from the cotton fields up Highway 61, the train lines, and the Mississippi River are encapsulated in these songs of hope through unfathomably dark conditions, and they are testaments to the beauty and fortitude of the human spirit.
+As Shakespeare once wrote, “If music be the food of love, play on…”